Four Great Post-Workout Drinks

 Carbohydrates are synthesized first, proteins second (these are the most important for physical activity), and finally, fats are last.

-These benefits depend on your training program and the nutrients you consume – in this case, we recommend beverages that are rich in protein and carbohydrates.
+These benefits depend on your training program and the nutrients you consume – in this case, we recommend post-workout drinks that are rich in protein and carbohydrates.

-The following are some of the most recommended options for after your workout:
+The following are some of the most recommended options to have after your workout:

 1. Banana smoothie